rulkimi/restaurant-ordering-system/README.md

 | farithhaikal69  | farithGd96   |
 | harishaikal29   | kafka2911    |

-You can copy and paste this table directly into your GitHub readme to make it clear and organized for users to see and use.

 **User Mode: Admin Mode**
 | Username        | Password     |
 |-----------------|--------------|